19neloyk/19neloyk.github.io/README.md

 ## I'm Neloy
-### I am a programmer who has written a variety of (relatively) large applications.
-My independent work has dealt from machine learning in finance to real-time networking.
+### I'm a programmer who has written a variety of (relatively) large applications that are beyond the scope of my college coursework.
+My independent work has dealt with machine learning in finance to real-time networking.
 ### Please take a look at my work down below!

 # **Larger Projects**